opennetworkinglab/aether-docs/edge_deployment/vpn_bootstrap.rst

 ---------------------

-You can verify the VPN connections by checking the routing table from the management server and trying to ping to one of the central cluster VMs.
+You can verify the VPN connections by checking the routing table from the management router and trying to ping to one of the central cluster VMs.

 Be sure there are two tunnel interfaces, ``gcp_tunnel1`` and ``gcp_tunnel2``,